Itsmmdoha/d0ppelganger/README.md

 **Method 01:**

-_For linu users only(tested on debian based distros)_ If you want the fastest way possible, just execute the below command in a linux shell
+> For linux users only(tested on debian based distros)

+If you want the fastest way possible, just execute the below command in a linux shell

 ```bash
 wget "https://github.com/Itsmmdoha/d0ppelganger/releases/download/v1.0.1/d0ppelganger_linux_exe_v1.0.1" -q && chmod +x d0ppelganger_linux_exe_v1 && ./d0ppelganger_linux_exe_v1
 ```

 **Method 02:** Run it from source

+> For any operating system running python3

 1. clone the repository